orbitalquark/textadept-lsp/README.md

 [Language Server Protocol]: https://microsoft.github.io/language-server-protocol/specification
 [wiki]: https://github.com/orbitalquark/textadept/wiki/LSP-Configurations

-# Lua Language Server
+## Lua Language Server

 This module comes with a simple Lua language server that starts up when Textadept opens a Lua file.
 The server looks in the project root for a *.lua-lsp* configuration file.
 That file can have the following fields:

-  * ignore: List of globs that match directories and files to ignore.
+  - `ignore`: List of globs that match directories and files to ignore.
 Globs are relative to the project root.
 The default directories ignored are .bzr, .git, .hg, .svn, _FOSSIL_, and node_modules.
 Setting this field overrides the default.
-  * max_scan: Maximum number of files to scan before giving up.
+  - `max_scan`: Maximum number of files to scan before giving up.
 This is not the number of Lua files scanned, but the number of files encountered in non-ignored directories.
     The primary purpose of this field is to avoid hammering the disk when accidentally opening a large project or root.
 The default value is 10,000.